- Sports and Recreation»

 I don’t know why, but this little thing happens to a lot to RVers; not disengaging your Chassis Battery from the electrical system in your RV when you are not on the road.

-You see, your RV, unlike your car, has a number of things that are connected to the Chassis electrical system that will, over time draw a very minor amount of current; things like; power Awnings, storage area lights, front over-dash fans, dash radio, etcetera.
+You see, your RV, unlike your car, has a number of things that are connected to the Chassis electrical system that will, over time draw a very minor amount of current; things like; power Awnings, storage area lights, front over-dash fans, dash radio, and such even though they are not being operated.

-Honestly, the average camper’s poor memories are the reason for a lot of the things you find going wrong on an RV, by the way.
+Honestly, the average camper’s poor memory is often the reason for a lot of the things they find going wrong on an RV.

-So, again, I wasn’t worried, I just held the “booster switch” down and then started my engine.
+So, again, I wasn’t worried, I just held the AUX START (a booster switch) down and then started my engine.
 No problem.
 For you novices out there, a Motorhome has two battery systems, the Main (or Chassis) battery, and the Aux (or Coach) batteries.

-This booster switch momentarily connects both battery systems together, and when your engine battery goes dead so you can still start the engine by parallel conecting both electrical systsm's batteries.
+This booster switch momentarily connects both battery systems together, and when your engine battery goes dead you can still start the engine by momentarily connecting both batteries in parallel.

 Anyway, we started the engine, performed out "hitting the road" checklist and then we made the short hour and a half drive, in good time.